 White-water rafting is a 1/2 day adventure, and one that any adventure-lover is going to love!

 These are fun!
 You’ll find lots of roadside waterfalls while driving the Going-to-the-Sun Road.
 Depending on the season, of course!

-Some waterfalls are so close to the road they splatter on your car.
-Others are visible from the road but require a short walk to get to.
+There are several waterfalls that are so close to the road they splatter on your car!
+Some of the best waterfalls in Glacier National Park are visible from the road but require a short walk to get to.

 Take some time to make a stop at a roadside waterfall, especially if you aren’t planning to hike to any of them.
 On one particular day on our trip to Glacier, we saw, swam in and explored 7 waterfalls in 1 day!

 My favorite roadside waterfall is Lunch Creek.
 My family spent about 30 minutes exploring the trails nearby.
 And yes, it’s a great spot for a picnic lunch. 🙂